edwinhu/sec-sro-rss/README.md

 1. **"Notice of Filing and Immediate Effectiveness"** - Routine filings that become effective immediately without a comment period
 2. **Crypto/Digital Asset filings** - Bitcoin, Ethereum, and other cryptocurrency-related rule changes

-## Setup
+## Setup (for forking)

 1. Fork this repository
-2. Enable GitHub Pages:
-   - Go to Settings > Pages
+2. Enable GitHub Pages: Settings > Pages > Source: "GitHub Actions"
-   - Set Source to "GitHub Actions"
-3. Update placeholders:
-   - Replace `edwinhu` in `scraper.py`, `docs/index.html`, and this README with your GitHub username
+3. Replace `edwinhu` with your username in `scraper.py`, `docs/index.html`, and this README
-4. The workflow will run automatically every 6 hours, or trigger manually via Actions tab
+4. The workflow runs every 6 hours automatically

 ## Local Development